 On Zoom, click View in the top-right corner of the call and select Gallery.

 On Google Meet, click the three-dot icon on the bottom-right and then click Change layout.
 Choose Tiled to see everyone in the call at once.

 Facebook Messenger Rooms is in a grid view by default.

 Once everyone’s in the picture, take a screenshot to capture the memory.
-You’ll now have a timeless keepsake of this extraordinary Thanksgiving dinner.
+You’ll now have a timeless keepsake of this extraordinary holiday dinner.
 Tap or click here to see how to take a screenshot on your computer.